Aqsa1211/NED-QuickServe/README.md

 ### 2. Personalized Recommendations
 Machine learning suggests food based on user history and environmental context (like weather).

-### 3. Cash-on-Delivery & Seamless Payments
-Supports both digital and cash payments to accommodate all users.

-### 4. Pre-ordering System
-Reduces wait times by allowing users to order in advance and receive timely updates.

-### 5. Inclusive Access
+### 3. Inclusive Access
 Specially-abled students can receive food deliveries at accessible campus locations.

-### 6. Operational Dashboard for Staff
-Cafeteria staff can view order analytics, forecast demand, and manage inventory effectively.

-### 7. Smart Campus Integration
+### 4. Smart Campus Integration
 Integrates with verified university logins and is scalable to support multiple cafeterias.

+### 5. Provides User Statistics
+Allows users to view their most ordered items and their average expenditure by month.
+Also allows them to keep track of their expenses by setting a monthly budget.

 ---